Mail-0/agents/docs/durable-query-mutation-sync.md

     }
   }

+  private async verifyJWT(token: string): Promise<{ sub?: string; userId?: string }> {
+    // IMPLEMENTATION NOTE: This is a stub.
+In production, implement JWT verification
+    // using your chosen JWT library (e.g., jose, jsonwebtoken) or Cloudflare's built-in
+    // JWT verification if using Cloudflare Access.
+    //
+    // Example with jose:
+    // import { jwtVerify } from 'jose';
+    // const secret = new TextEncoder().encode(this.env.JWT_SECRET);
+    // const { payload } = await jwtVerify(token, secret);
+    // return payload;

+    throw new Error("verifyJWT must be implemented with your authentication system");
+  }

   private async verifyUserAccess(userId: string, message: any): Promise<boolean> {
     // Implement tenant isolation logic
     // Ensure user can only access their own data